Reid-T-W/alx-backend-javascript/0x00-ES6_basic/README.md

 ## Task 5.
 The wonders of spread syntax
 Concatenates 2 arrays and characters of a string using the spread operator
 ## Task 6.
 Take advantage of template literals
 Template literals are used to rewirte return statement
+## Task 7.
+Object property value shorthand syntax
+Uses keyname as value
+## Task 8.
+No need to create empty objects before adding in properties
+Uses ES6 computed property names to define properties of an object